BrendaGrondman/DataProducts/index.md

 ---

-## Fitbit measures your activity, this apps provides insights in your activity
+## Fitbit measures your activity, this apps provides deeper insights about your heart rate

-* The Fitbit Charge Hr Monitor heart rate automatically and continuously right on your wrist.
+* The Fitbit Charge Hr monitors the heart rate automatically and continuously.
 * It also measures steps, distance, calories burned, stairs climbed and active minutes.
 * The fitbit website provides stats and figures about these activities.